Frequently Asked Questions

 It trains on 2D cheminformatics-based fingerprints.

-The inputs are based on expert parameters such as fingerprints, which are all biased by the rules that are defined by the expert user.
+The inputs are still based on expert parameters such as fingerprints, which are all biased by the rules defined by the expert user.
 Any insights into how to overcome this flaw?

 The input takes in a large number of fingerprint parameters and generates models for all possible fingerprint and neural network hyperparameters.
 What this means is that the user does not need to choose a configuration of the fingerprint.
-Instead, the builder model will pick the best fingerprint.
-The top models in the Floe Report show which fingerprint works best.
-There are also graphs in the Floe Report that show how well the models performed with respect to every change in fingerprint parameter values.
+Instead, the builder model will pick the best fingerprint for you.
+The top models in the Floe Report will show which fingerprint works best.
+There are also graphs in the Floe Report that show how well the models did with respect to every change in the fingerprint parameter value.

 Are the predictions for crystalline solubility?
 Is the data for crystals?

-Why do you prefer NNs instead of something like XGBoost?
+Why do you prefer neural networks instead of something like XGBoost?

-Since this is a generic model building floe, neural networks provide the bandwidth to build models on both small and large datasets.
-That is, neural networks are more scalable than either shallow learning (like XGBoost, which typically works well on smaller data) or deep learning (like Graph Convolutional Networks (GCN) or Graph Attention Networks (GAT), which work better on larger data).
-One more point is that fingerprints typically work well when the length is more than 512 or 1024 at the minimum.
+Because these are a generic model building floes, neural networks provide the bandwidth to build models on both small and large datasets.
+That is, they are more scalable than either shallow learning (like XGBoost, which typically works well on smaller data) or deep learning (like Graph Convolution Networks, Graph Attention Networks, and so forth, which work better on larger data).
+One additional note: Fingerprints typically work well when the length is more than 512 or 1024.
 Reducing it below this number leads to large hashing collisions and other problems.
-In this setting, NNs work better than many shallow learning techniques.
+In this setting, NNS work better than many shallow learning techniques.

 Neural networks don’t always show good performance in low data regimes.
-What measures can you take to improve performance?
+What measures do you take to improve performance?

 For low data regimes, the number of nodes and layers can be tuned such that the trained model fits smaller data better.
 While running the floe, we can choose the optimization algorithm more carefully.
 This can be changed in the cube parameters.
 Loss function plays a role in optimization as well.
 Hinge loss is one such example which works well on smaller data.